SamahFarez/3arouss/README.md

 Please ensure your code follows the project's coding standards and includes appropriate tests.

+## Contributors

+We would like to thank the following people who have contributed to this project:

+- **Farez Samah Ikram** - Project Leader, UI/UX Designer & Full Stack Developer
+- **Nihal Hocine** - Full Stack Developer, QA Tester & Content Writer

+Your contributions are greatly appreciated!
+If you'd like to join us, feel free to reach out or make a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.